ethman/Slakh/README.md

 (((BibTex entry here)))

 ## Comparison to Other Datasets <a name="comparison"></a>

 Here is a comparison between Slakh2100 and the most popular datasets used for audio source separation.
+The dataset size is recorded in terms of hours of mixture data.
 Note that MUSDB18 combines data from DSD100 and MedleyDB, which is denoted with an asterisk (\*) below.

 | Dataset       | # Songs  | Size (h) | # Tracks | # Instrument Categories |
 |---------------|----------|----------|----------|-------------------------|